 Surrounded by South Florida’s water, sun and sand, Ivonne has always been passionate about marine science and exploration of the ocean’s ecosystems.
 She graduated from Florida International University with a Bachelor’s Degree in Public Relations and a concentration in Marketing where she manifested her passion for building relationships and managing brand awareness.
 Her background in marketing and experience working in the customer satisfaction and non-profit field, drew her to the International SeaKeepers Society as a Marketing and Public Relations Manager informing and engaging supporters in order to ultimately strengthen the organizations mission.

 Tony is a Miami native who has always had a love for the ocean.
 Most summers were spent in the Florida Keys, sailing, fishing, and wakeboarding.
 After receiving a Bachelor’s Degree in Marketing from Florida State University in Tallahassee, he moved back down to Miami, where he spent years in the Fashion Retail Industry in operations, logistics, and marketing.
 He then received a Juris Doctor degree with a focus on Intellectual Property and Entertainment Law.
 While in Law School he worked as a legal assistant as well as in the business development department of a high-profile architecture firm.
-His diverse background and experience has now led him to the International SeaKeepers Society as a DISCOVERY Yacht Specialist, engaging the yachting community in the pursuit of scientific research, education, and conservation of our oceans.
+His diverse background and experience has now led him to the International SeaKeepers Society as Program Director, engaging the yachting community in the pursuit of scientific research, education, and conservation of our oceans.

 Ruth, a native from Kingston, Jamaica has always enjoyed the ocean and recognizes the importance it plays to the livelihood of everyone.
 For the past 20 years, Miami has been home base after living in both Europe and South America.
 She has experienced being part of Miami’s extraordinary cultural growth and has enjoyed working in the non-profit sector at such an exciting time with organizations like Frost Museum of Science and Miami City Ballet.
 She holds a Bachelor of Science degree and a Masters in Business Administration from Florida International University; and a Graduate Certificate from Harvard Extension School in Strategic Management.